8 Foods That Help Lower Blood Sugar

 Beans sometimes get a bad reputation because they are rich in carbohydrates.
 But they offer a source of complex carbs rich in both fiber and protein, which slows the rise in blood sugar to keep you full and feeling satisfied longer—which translates to sustained energy, says Phipps.
 A half-cup of black beans has more than 7 grams of protein and 8 grams of fiber.
 Toss some beans on a salad or eat a bowl of chili for lunch to sidestep an afternoon slump.

 Pictured Recipe: Chocolate-Raspberry Oatmeal

-The American Heart Association recommends eating fish or seafood twice a week to lower the risk of heart disease and stroke.
+The American Heart Association recommends eating fish twice a week to lower the risk of heart disease and stroke.
 That's especially important in the context of tracking blood sugar, as high blood sugar can damage blood vessels that lead to your heart, increasing the risk of cardiovascular disease.
 For a blood-sugar-friendly meal, Phipps recommends incorporating a lean source of protein, like shrimp.
-Other options include omega-3-rich fish, like salmon and tuna.
+Other options include omega-3-rich fish like salmon and tuna.